manishsinghraj/DSA-in-JS/Graph/Easy/DFS.md

 ## Depth-First Search (DFS) for Graph Traversal

+    Step 1: Define a Stack of size total number of vertices in the graph.

+    Step 2: Select any vertex as the starting point for traversal.
+            Visit that vertex and push it on to the Stack.

+    Step 3: Visit any one of the adjacent vertices of the vertex, that is at top of the stack and is not visited, and push it on to the stack.

+    Step 4: Repeat step 3 until there are no new vertices to visit from each vertex on top of the stack.

+    Step 5: When there is no new vertex to visit, use backtracking and pop one vertex from the stack.

+    Step 6: Repeat steps 3, 4, and 5 until stack becomes Empty.

+    Step 7: When stack becomes Empty, produce the final spanning-tree by removing unused edges from the graph.

 This is an example of a Depth-First Search (DFS) algorithm for traversing a graph.

 ### Time Complexity